-Finding: Section 17.65.060(B)(2)(i) is satisfied, and a condition of approval is included to ensure the criteria is satisfied.
+Finding: Section 17.65.060(B)(2)(i) is satisfied.

 The applicant has argued that the proposed alterations can most closely be considered a "Rehabilitation" of the existing historic resource, which is a type of treatment of historic properties described in the Secretary of the Interior's Standards for the Treatment of Historic Properties.
 This document describes the rehabilitation of a historic building as follows: